edodoo/multiplicationPrinciple/_sources/Type4.rst

 Practice Problems
 ----------------------

 1.)
-Suppose there are 9 types of doughnuts at the bakery, and you are picking up 4 for a meeting.
+Suppose there are 12 types of doughnuts at the bakery, and you are picking up 4 for a meeting.
 Write code that will find the number of ways to do this.

-.. countingsheet:: Type_4_PP1
+.. activecode:: Type_4_PP1
-  :ncols: 4
-  :col1: 1,2,3,4,5,6,7,8,9
-  :col2: =data1 after index1
-  :col3: =data1 after index2
-  :col4: =data1 after index3
+   :coach:
+   :caption: Create some code

+   Doughnuts = [1,2,3,4,5,6,7,8,9,10,11,12]
+   counter = 0

+   for i in Doughnuts:
+       for j in Doughnuts:
+           if j >= i:
+               for k in Doughnuts:
+                   if k >= j:
+                       for l in Doughnuts:
+                           if l >= k:
+                               #print(i,j,k,l)
+                               counter = counter + 1
+   print(counter)

 .. fillintheblank:: Type4_PP1_2
    :casei:

-   The total number of ways to select nine doughnuts from four types is |blank|.
+   The total number of ways to select a dozen doughnuts from five types is |blank|.

-   -   :495: Correct.
+   -   :1365: Correct.
        :x: Incorrect.
-The answer is 495.
+The answer is 1365.